 - Representation on other bodies such as the National Association of Funeral Directors (NAFD), the National Society of Allied and Independent Funeral Directors (SAIF) and Funeral Celebrancy Council (FCC);

-- A personal mentor for the first two years of membership;
+- A personal mentor for the first year of membership;

 - Your personal webpage on the Institute website;